 We paused before a house that seemed

 Many thanks to Gracie Gralike for the great drawing!

 Woooooooooooo… Happy Halloween!

-This artilce was posted on Saturday, October 9th, 2010 at 2:58 pm and is filed under Because I Could Not Stop for Death, Emily Dickinson, Halloween, Halloween Poems, Holiday Poems, Holidays Around the World, Mama Lisa, Poems, Poetry, Poets.
+This article was posted on Saturday, October 9th, 2010 at 2:58 pm and is filed under Because I Could Not Stop for Death, Emily Dickinson, English, Halloween, Halloween Poems, Holiday Poems, Holidays Around the World, Languages, Mama Lisa, Poems, Poetry, Poets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply